Cristóbal, Colón: Crime

 Modern-day Cristóbal, like much of the city of Colón, has been beset with problems of increased crime and needed maintenance.

 Sights

 The architecture of much of what was once known as Steamship Row (the areas around Roosevelt Avenue, Terminal Street and Columbus Avenue) can still be appreciated, even if only for their historical significance.
-Other Cristobal area landmarks like the Hotel Washington, Christ Church by the Sea, and the St. Mary's Academy's Church of Our Lady of the Miraculous Medal are very well preserved and may be of interest to visitors.
+Other Cristóbal area landmarks such as the Hotel Washington, Christ Church by the Sea, and the St. Mary's Academy's Church of Our Lady of the Miraculous Medal are very well preserved and may be of interest to visitors.

 Port

 Cristóbal's port is thriving under private management while facing competition from other container ports built around Coco Solo.